Triviality, Rotational Symmetry, and Classification of Complete Expanding Gradient Yamabe Solitons: Abstract

 \section{Abstract}

 In this paper, we rigorously analyze the scalar curvature of complete expanding gradient Yamabe solitons.
-We show that if the scalar curvature is less than the soliton constant by an arbitrarily small positive amount, then the soliton is trivial.
-Additionally, we show that if the scalar curvature is greater than the soliton constant by an arbitrarily small positive amount, then the soliton is rotationally symmetric.
-Furthermore, we completely classify nontrivial complete expanding gradient Yamabe solitons in both cases: when the scalar curvature is greater than the soliton constant and when it is less than the soliton constant.
+We completely classify nontrivial complete expanding gradient Yamabe solitons in both cases: when the scalar curvature is greater than the soliton constant and when it is less than the soliton constant.